About Acne Scarring Treatments at Dermatology Associates of Atlanta

 Dermal Injections/Facial Fillers

 Alloderm and fascia lata are commonly used products taken from another person, processed, then transferred safely to another person.
 This is used as a dermal filler after subcisions have created a pocket beneath the sunken scar.
 The subcisions break up the scar which is hard and fibrous and pulling downward.
-The fillers serve as a scaffold onto which stem cells grow into new collagen bundles to fill sunken areas and provide a smoother surface.
+The fillers serve as a scaffold onto which cells grow into new collagen bundles to fill sunken areas and provide a smoother surface.
 Benefits of these long-term fillers include minimal reaction or infection risk as they become a permanent part of the skin.

 Injections such as Cortisone or 5-Flurouracil can be injected into thickened scars which help flatten them and make them less itchy and red.
 For the redness, the Candela pulsed dye laser is frequently used and more recently BOTOX® has been injected into stubborn scars which helps soften them.
 For thickened scars, DOT laser is used first before the application of chemicals to help soften the scars.